cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 #### Parameters

 Given that currently relayers use the consumer `UnbondingPeriod` (see `ConsumerParams`), this param cannot be deprecated.
+Note that Hermes queries the `UnbondingPeriod` for sanity checks and to set the default trusting period when it is not specified.
-The `UnbondingTime` method from the staking interface will continue to be used to retrieve the consumer's `UnbondingPeriod`.
+As a result, the `UnbondingTime` method from the staking interface will continue to be used to retrieve the consumer's `UnbondingPeriod`.

 #### State